biancavigioli/Overheating-in-schools-tool/README.md

 # Overheating-in-schools-tool

 ### ENG version ###
+This repository contains the python code for a streamlit tool application to assess the overheating condition of italian schoool classrooms and buildings, both in an italian and english version.

 # Inputs and outputs
 This tool allows to evaluate the overheating condition of a school building or of a single classroom, based on these inputs:
 - Location (climate zone: A, B, C, D, E, F)